huisaddison/huisaddison.github.io/source/index.md

 * Provided supplementary instruction for 'Introduction to Information Systems', taught in R and Python

+## Publications
+* A. Hu and S. Negahban.
+Minimax Estimation of Bandable Precision Matrices.
+  To appear in _Advances in Neural Information Processing Systems_, 2017.

 ## Research Experience
 #### **Research Assistant, Yale Dept. of Statistics** | Aug.
 2016 - May 2017
 * Investigated minimax convergence rates for estimation of bandable precision